Making Memories – A Family Tradition

 Expansions, improvements, and industry best practices followed – all with an eye on enhancing their boaters’ experience, as Jeff’s son Ryan followed in his father’s footsteps, learning the ropes, and building on the strong foundation first laid by grandfather Eric.
 Today, third-generation Ryan steers the operation as General Manager.

-Above photo: Four generations of Stovolds - standing, Jeff, and sitting (left to right), Austin, Ryan and Eric.
+Above photo: Four generations of Stovolds - standing, Jeff, and sitting (left to right), Austin, Ryan and the late Eric Stovold.

 The Stovolds’ commitment to customer service, community, and making a difference extends well beyond the shores of Lake Simcoe.

 Over the years, various members of the family have acquired and operated – maintaining the same exacting standards – an award-winning KOA Campground and The RV Warehouse near the intersection of Hwy 400 and exit 89.

 Jeff Stovold has also served as President of the Ontario Marine Operators Association (now Boating Ontario), Canada’s largest recreational boating association, and was selected by The Greater Innisfil Chamber of Commerce to represent them in the Toronto 2015 Pan Am Torch Relay.
 Jeff is shown here at the end of his run, where grandson Austin was among family awaiting him.